Before 2020 came along, the Garmin Approach S60 sat at the very top of the golf watch food chain.

 Let’s get started.

-What are the main differences between the Garmin S60 and the Garmin S62?
+Summary of Main Differences between the Garmin S60 and the Garmin S62

 - Windspeed & Direction – From a golfing perspective, this is by far the biggest difference between the two watches.
 The Approach S62 gives you reasonably accurate measurements of windspeed and direction, which are hugely important variables during most rounds of golf.